BioMEMS and Microfluidics

 A. J. Bard and L. R. Faulkner, Electrochemical Methods: Fundamentals and Applications, 2.
 (Wiley, New York, 2001).

 Description of exams and course work

-In the written exam, the students demonstrate their knowledge of BioMEMS and associated physical phenomena by answering questions with limited supporting material.
+In either exam, the students demonstrate their knowledge of BioMEMS and associated physical phenomena by answering questions without supporting material.
 They will also show their ability to transfer the conveyed concepts by solving BioMEMS- and microfluidics-related problems.

 There is a possibility to take the exam in the following semester.

 Currently TUMonline lists the following exam dates.
 In addition to the general information above please refer to the current information given during the course.